drnasmith/synchweb-devel-env/README.md

 SynchWeb can be configured to talk to an LDAP server.
 An LDAP role is not currently included here.
-However you can get one from here https://github.com/rgl/ldap-vagrant.git Change the SynchWeb config.php settings to talk to the ldap server 192.168.30.xx (see ldap Vagrant box).
+However you can get one from here https://github.com/rgl/ldap-vagrant.git Change the SynchWeb config.php settings to talk to the ldap server e.g. ldap://192.168.33.xx (see ldap Vagrant box for ip addr).
 You can add users (e.g. boaty) into the LDAP provision.sh script.
 Best to do this before bringing the box up.